 Where did she go? - Have you any idea where she went?

 Does he want to buy it? - Do you know whether he wants to buy it?

-These questions are more common in English than in some other languages.
-They are more polite and more formal than the direct questions.
-Compare the following examples of the direct - indirect questions.
+The indirect questions are more common in English than in some other languages.
+They are more polite and more formal.
+Compare the following examples.

 Why did you do it? - Could you tell me why you did it?